Azure-Samples/communication-services-AI-customer-service-sample/README.md

 9. Update the backend App Service application settings
    - Open the resource that starts with "app-..." and navigate to the "Confirguration" blade.
    - Update values for `AcsPhoneNumber` and `EmailSender` with the phone number and sender email address obtained in previous steps.
-   - Update the value for `EmailRecipient` with your personal email address where you would like to receive emails sent out by the sample applications.
+   - Update the value for `EmailRecipient` with your email address where you would like to receive emails sent out by the sample applications.
    - Remember to save settings.

 ## Option 2: Deploying to a Local environment